nansencenter/NERSC-HYCOM-CICE/TP0a1.00/expt_01.0/README.md

 The SIGVER variable is used by the compile script to get the correct equation of state (it basically modifies stmt_fns.h in the hycom build directory).

+# Compiling HYCOM-CICE

+HYCOM-CICE compilation is complicated, since we have to compile two models, find the correct configuration files, etc etc. A script exists that is meant to take care of all this, it is called "compile_model.sh

 # expt_preprocess.sh